Sreekar-33/MediTrack/src/main/java/com/airtribe/meditrack/docs/Design_Decisions.md

 I kept concurrency minimal since this is a CLI app:
 - `AtomicInteger` in `IdGenerator` for thread-safe counters
-- `TimerTask` running on a daemon thread for periodic appointment reminders
-- `synchronized` isn't explicitly used but the data structures are safe for the single-writer pattern we have
+- `synchronized` is used in SingleTon Pattern.

 ## AI Helper